nmonga26/ONDC-FIS-Specifications/api/components/docs/stage-order.md

 ### Initiation
 Buyer app makes an `init` call with the details of the investor, order, the fulfillment choice and the bank a/c from where the investor want to make the payment and the payment method.
 Buyer app takes a clickwrap consent from the investor on the TnC, performs 2fa and sends those details.

 Seller app checks all the inputs and the order is created in draft state.
-The payment URL is sent in the response.

 Order in `CREATED` state marks the end of this stage.